EoghannIrving/playlist-pilot/README.md

 Playlist Pilot is a FastAPI application that generates and manages music playlists using GPT, Jellyfin and a few helper services.
 It caches results on disk so repeated requests stay fast and ships with a small web UI built with Jinja2 and Tailwind.

+See [Docs/architecture.md](Docs/architecture.md) for a high level overview of the code structure.

 ## Features

 - **Playlist suggestions** from moods, genres or existing songs using GPT with Last.fm metadata and Jellyfin library sampling.